mozilla/mozjpeg/README-turbo.txt

 application's install directory to accelerate it.

-The version of the libjpeg-turbo DLL distributed in the libjpeg-turbo SDK for Visual C++ requires the Visual C++ 2008 C run time DLL (msvcr90.dll). msvcr90.dll ships with more recent versions of Windows, but users of older Windows releases can obtain it from the Visual C++ 2008 Redistributable Package, which is available as a free download from Microsoft's web site.
+The version of the libjpeg-turbo DLL distributed in the libjpeg-turbo SDK for Visual C++ requires the Visual C++ 2008 C run-time DLL (msvcr90.dll). msvcr90.dll ships with more recent versions of Windows, but users of older Windows releases can obtain it from the Visual C++ 2008 Redistributable Package, which is available as a free download from Microsoft's web site.

-NOTE:  Features of libjpeg that require passing a C run time structure, such as a file handle, from an application to libjpeg will probably not work with the version of the libjpeg-turbo DLL distributed in the libjpeg-turbo SDK for Visual C++, unless the application is also built to use the Visual C++ 2008 C run time DLL.
+NOTE:  Features of libjpeg that require passing a C run-time structure, such as a file handle, from an application to libjpeg will probably not work with the version of the libjpeg-turbo DLL distributed in the libjpeg-turbo SDK for Visual C++, unless the application is also built to use the Visual C++ 2008 C run-time DLL.
 In particular, this affects jpeg_stdio_dest() and jpeg_stdio_src().

 Mac applications typically embed their own copies of the libjpeg dylib inside